 Yep, at that suspension bridge again …

-On route back, we choose to walk through the AH Reed Kauri Park – we would recommend this track.
+On route back, we choose to walk through the AH Reed Kauri Park – we would definitely recommend this track.
 There is a great short walk around the loop track from where we could view Kauri trees.
 The aerial walkway was built to protect the fauna and flora and it was amazing to walk between these massive trees.

 Great walkways between high Kauri trees